Record-Breaking Binance Punishment Could Be Good News for Fintech

 What about crypto in Germany?

 There’s no such division between commodity and security regulation in Germany as in the US.
-BaFin is charged with regulating both, although in contentious new areas it tends to follow the US model of regulation but with a slight lag to see what effect new laws might have before implementing them.
+BaFin is charged with regulating both, although in contentious new areas, it tends to follow the US model of regulation with a slight lag to see what effect new laws might have before implementing them.

 Germany remains one of the most crypto-friendly countries in the world, and the US ruling is unlikely to change that.
 New EU regulations, such as MiCA, will have some impact when they come into force, but like the US Binance ruling, they mainly serve to clarify the rules by which all firms must operate.